 History of Tha Rua Shrine

 Tha Rua Shrine’s origins date back more than 100 years, when a resident man living in Thalang had a statue of the deity Po Sein, the “saviour god”, in his home.
 The man became ill and was visited by a monk, who became a spirit medium for Po Sein.
-Through the monk, the god’s ancient healing techniques helped to heal the man.
+The god’s ancient healing techniques helped heal the man through the monk.

-Word of the man’s recovery spread through the village, and for years thereafter the monk was visited by many who came seeking his healing powers.
+Word of the man’s recovery spread through the village, and for years after that, the monk was visited by many who came seeking his healing powers.
 One time, a wealthy man came to see the monk, who helped cure him of his illness.
-The monk never asked for anything in return for the treatment, but to honour the “saviour god” the wealthy man donated money that was used to build a shrine to house the Po Sein statue.
-A small temple was built, and over the years it expanded as it gained more followers.
+The monk never asked for anything in return for the treatment, but to honour the “saviour god”, the wealthy man donated money to build a shrine to house the Po Sein statue.
+A small temple was built, and over the years, it expanded as it gained more followers.

-In 2000, the airport road that runs in front of the shrine was expanded and took over some of the shrine’s land.
-With the help of donations, more land behind the temple grounds was purchased and the shrine was extensively renovated and expanded.
-Confucius sculptures were brought in from Nanjing, China.
-One eye-catching addition is the shrine’s huge Taoist god statue, with a fierce-looking red face, dressed in an elaborate golden and green uniform, and holding a golden sword.
+In 2000, the airport road in front of the shrine was expanded and took over some of the shrine’s land.
+With the help of donations, more land behind the temple grounds was purchased, and the shrine was extensively renovated and expanded.
+Confucius’s sculptures were brought in from Nanjing, China.
+One eye-catching addition is the shrine’s huge Taoist god statue, with a fierce-looking red face, dressed in an elaborate golden and green uniform and holding a golden sword.

 Tha Rua Shrine and the Vegetarian Festival

-Tha Rua Shrine first started hosting Vegetarian Festival activities in the late 1960s, when devotees began following the traditions that had been performed at the Kathu Shrine since the 1820s.
+Tha Rua Shrine started hosting Vegetarian Festival activities in the late 1960s when devotees began following the traditions performed at the Kathu Shrine since the 1820s.
 It was seen as an additional way to bring good health and happiness to the community.

 Visiting Tha Rua Shrine

-Tha Rua Shrine is open daily, and there’s no fee or restrictions on entry, so anyone can stop by to have a look.
-Because it’s a sacred place, it’s best to dress modestly and shoes must be removed before entering the shrine buildings.
+The Tha Rua Shrine is open daily, and there are no fees or restrictions on entry, so anyone can stop by to have a look.
+Because it’s a sacred place, it’s best to dress modestly, and shoes must be removed before entering the shrine buildings.
 Those visiting during the Phuket Vegetarian Festival should wear all white clothing in accordance with the festival’s traditions.
 Donations are welcome and could be placed in the boxes set up at the temple.

 Tha Rua Shrine Info